The

 • Sandwich and snack-sized bags, either plastic or reusable

-Enlisting your child’s help in packing their homemade lunch kits for school encourages them to help out and also helps them feel like they’re part of their food choices.
+Enlisting your child’s help in packing their homemade lunch kits for school encourages them to help and allows them to feel like they’re part of their food choices.

 • 14-ounce jar pizza sauce, or use a homemade recipe